Veterans Education Benefits Certification Information

 A term planner needs to be done every term in order to request VA certification.
 All GI Bill™ students need to do this.
 To make this as easy as possible, if you have not submitted a summer or fall term planner or need to update a previously submitted planner, here is what you can do.
 Contact your academic advisor, and ask them to help coordinate your VA planner.
 You can either scan and email your VA planner to advising or send them your name, L#, declared program, and the classes you want to take.
 This is the same information you would have listed on your paper planner.
 Your advisor will review this, concur that you are in alignment with your program, and they will email that to us.
 We will accept the emailed planner from your advisor to report your enrollment to the VA.
 As always, please keep advising and our office informed if you make any schedule changes.
 Once your planner is reviewed, we will notify the VA and you should receive an email from them confirming your certification was submitted.

 Based on the new law, Post-9/11 GI Bill ® students who pursue resident courses converted to an online modality solely due to COVID-19 will continue to receive the Monthly Housing Allowance (MHA) rate for resident training.
-The law only authorizes this special authority from March 1, 2020, to December 21, 2020.
+The law authorizes this special authority until December 21, 2021.
 The new law applies equally to current and new students enrolled in the converted courses.
 Note: Other types of changes to a student’s enrollment status may affect payments.
 Non COVID-19 related changes must still be reported per normal requirements.
 Examples: class withdrawal, registering for a class after the term has started, no-show drop.

 Will there be any impact on tuition and fee payments when only the modality changes within a term due to COVID-19?
 (Updated 3/27)